SquadcastHub/squadcasthub.github.io/pages/mydoc/glossary.md

 **[Squad](squads)** is a group/ team of users configured on the platform.
 Typically, squads are created to represent your current on-call organization or team structure (ex: backend squad, frontend squad or website monitoring squad, payment portal squad).
 Squads can be added to escalation policies.
 When an incident is assigned to a squad, the first one in the squad to acknowledge will be the incident owner and the **Assigned to** information for the incident will change to that user's name.
 You can access squads from the navigation sidebar.

-### Smart Squad
-**[Smart squad](squads#using-smart-squads)** is a dynamic squad that adds in users based on your organization's feature velocity and other rules configured for this from the metadata of your code repository.
-This feature can be used to reach the right engineer if the last commit was what triggered the incident.
-Smart Squads are typically used in dynamic organisations where engineers contribute in multiple areas or take on different roles while doing so.

-To enable Smart Squad, you must integrate with the version control application you use to main your code repository.
-Smart Squad only accesses the meta data and cannot access or modify any part of the actual code.

 ### Escalation Policies
 An **[escalation policy](escalation-policies)** is the chain of escalations that determine who should be notified first, second and so on, when an incident is triggered.
 Escalation policies are attached to a specific service.
 The same escalation policy can be attached to multiple services.
 You can access escalation policies from the navigation sidebar.